simplesamlphp/simplesamlphp/modules/core/docs/authproc_cardinality.md

 The special parameter `%ignoreEntities` can be used to give an array of entity IDs that should be ignored for testing, etc purposes.

+A separate [`core:CardinalitySingle`](./core:authproc_cardinalitysingle) authproc filter provides additional functionality for the special case where attributes are single valued.

 Specifying Rules
 ----------------